Burma Cultural Holiday

 Means of Cookery class in Inle lake is not only for the training of the traditional curry but also take you through most experience about the Inle Lake and feel you like a local in a real kitchen of the very community floating house.

-In the morning after your early breakfast at your hotel, the chef himself will take you to the market for the discovery of local products which we bring back to the kitchen of the house.
+In the morning, after your early breakfast at your hotel, the chef himself will take you to the market for the discovery of local products, which we bring back to the kitchen of the house.
 Then prepare a Shan lunch with guidance from the chef.
-Afterwards, sit down to enjoy your Shan culinary repast.
+Afterward, sit down to enjoy your Shan culinary repast.
 An aperitif, local wine is offered to help things along.
-It’s a tremendous half-day outing that informs you the basics of Inn-Thar (what they call the people from Inle Lake) cooking along with the authenticity of the community.
+It’s a tremendous half-day outing that informs you of the basics of Inn-Thar (what they call the people from Inle Lake) cooking along with the authenticity of the community.
 Back to your hotel and relax.
-Then visit again for your experience in the farming life of the local people in their water garden before the sunset.
+Then visit the farming life of the local people in their water garden as an experiential visit before the sunset.

 Explore the Lake by Boat at Sunrise (or) at your floating hotel in the middle of the Inle Lake.
-After your breakfast, our tour guide will lead you to visit by boat and soft trek along the rural life of Kyae Paw Khon village and proceed to Indein village where famous for its significant small pagodas located on the western of the lake.
-Then continue the visit to Inle Lake, the unique environment, lovely and atmospheric Inle Lake and leg rower boat fisherman.
-Visit Phaung Daw Oo Pagoda, a famous principal shrine with five Buddha images which become the stone shaped by the sheer volume of gold leaf applied by devotees.
+After your breakfast, our tour guide will lead you to visit by Boat and soft trek along with the rural life of Kyae Paw Khon village and proceed to Indein village where is famous for its significant small pagodas located on the west of the Lake.
+Then continue the visit to Inle Lake, the unique environment, lovely and atmospheric Inle Lake, and leg rower boat fisherman.
+Visit Phaung Daw Oo Pagoda, a famous principal shrine with five Buddha images that become the stone shaped by the sheer volume of gold leaf applied by devotees.
 Producing gold and silverware is a long tradition of Local people here around Inle Lake.
-And also you can visit weaving from lotus fibres, cheroot making, etc. Today you will discover many local traditional handicrafts and the ways of life there on your private boat which is the best way to experience Inle Lake.
+And also you can visit weaving from lotus fibers, cheroot making, etc. Today you will discover many local traditional handicrafts and the ways of life there on your private Boat, which is the best way to experience Inle Lake.
 Take a break a while after lunch.
-In the afternoon, Loaf around at the pleasant restaurant near Inn Paw Khon village where most away from the noise of motorised Boat, feel the sunset there and dinner synchronically with famous local wine (or) Training for an unusual technique of Leg Rowing – the Symbol of Inle Lake, before canoeing along the pleasant part of the Lake.
+In the afternoon, Loaf around at the pleasant restaurant near Inn Paw Khon village where most away from the noise of motorised Boat, feel the sunset there and dinner synchronically with famous local wine (or) training for an unusual technique of Leg Rowing – the Symbol of Inle Lake, before canoeing along the pleasant part of the Lake.

-Travel by boat to Sagar village and Thakong Villages.
+Travel by Boat to Sagar village and Thakong Villages.
 This relaxing boat journey enables us to get off the beaten path and see the unspoiled culture and the traditional lifestyles of the ethnic groups.
 And go to Pekon and drive to Loikaw.
-If, the time is permitted to visit Haw palace and Taung Kwe Pagoda in Loikaw.

 Loikaw - Yangon (flight) (B, L)